Partial order on passive states and Hoffman majorization in quantum thermodynamics: Extractable work under a quantum channel

-In the above case, since no entropy change was involved, the extractable work was defined as the decrease in the energy of the system.
+In quantum processes where no entropy change of states is involved, the extractable work is defined as the decrease in the energy of the system.
 However, if we consider maximal work extraction from an arbitrary state using RPPOs, we need to define the notion of extractable work for quantum channels.
 Traditionally, to describe thermodynamic work one needs some notion of temperature.
 For example, in the resource theory of thermodynamics \cite{Michal2013, Brandao2013, Brandao2015b}, one considers an external bath at some fixed temperature and then let the system interact with it via energy conserving unitaries.
 In such a situation the maximal extractable work can be expressed in terms of the difference between min-free energies of the system and the bath.
 The min-free energy $F_{\min}$ of a system in state $\rho$ and in the presence of bath at inverse temperature $\beta$ is given by

 where $\rho_{\beta}$ is the thermal state of the system at inverse temperature $\beta$, $F_\beta=E(\rho_{\beta})-\beta^{-1}S(\rho_{\beta})$ is usual free energy of the thermal state $\rho_{\beta}$, and $D_{\min}$ is the min-relative entropy.
 The min-relative entropy is defined as